iamusualguy/tv/README.md

 # tv
 simple tv channel like server which create a steamless stream out of your media library.

+> "I'm hungry, and the food's getting cold."

 features:
 - weather on the screen